Meqn/jotter/libs/emitter/README.md

 ```
 Get the number of listeners for the specified event type.
 - `type` - The event type to get the number of listeners for.
+  - If the type is `*`, return the number of handlers for all subscribed event types.
+  - If the type is empty, return the number of subscribed event types.

 ### has
 ```typescript